 ID card printers play a role in many organizations.
-There are various uses of the printer, such as: employee credentials, student ID's and loyalty cards.
-So how do you know when it's time for you organization to invest in an ID card printer?
+There are various uses for the printer, such as employee credentials, student IDs, and loyalty cards.
+So how do you know when it's time for your organization to invest in an ID card printer?

 1. You need to print professional ID cards for your organization.

-This may be obvious, but for the first time purchaser this is a daunting task.
-Without knowledge on the options and technology available in the market, picking the right ID card printer can be a complicated process.
+This may be obvious, but for the first-time purchaser, this is a daunting task.
+Without knowledge of the options and technology available in the market, picking the right ID card printer can be a complicated process.
 Check out our helpful article Choosing the Right ID Card Printer to learn more about the options you need to consider when buying a new ID card printer.

 - You were previously printing with single-sided capabilities, and now you need dual-sided capabilities.

-- You would like to add lamination capabilities to increase durability to the card and extend the life of the card.
+- You would like to add lamination capabilities to increase the durability of the card and extend the life of the card.

 - You need to encode un-programmed smart cards.